KhiopsML/khiops-python/doc/multi_table_primer.rst

 .. note::

     With respect to Khiops, Khiops Python sklearn estimators have some limitations.
-They do not support the following types of multi-table relationships:
+They currently do not support external data tables.

-    - ``Entity`` (``1:1`` table relations) are not currently supported.
-    - External data tables are not currently supported.

-    These features will be available in upcoming releases.
-If you need to use them, you can use the functions in the `khiops.core` sub-module (see below).
+    This feature will be available in upcoming releases.
+If you need to use it, you can use the `khiops.core` sub-module (see below).

 Examples
 --------